sergioB79/theForge/site/forge/content/forge/persons/rejected/nelson-mandela.md

 SUBTITLE: Prison-tempered reconciler turned national mirror

+INFO:
+Examines Mandela as a political architecture of compromise, not a simple moral beacon.
+Interrogates how reconciliation became national myth, soothing fracture while obscuring enduring power asymmetries.
+Argues his global canonization blunts necessary discomfort, turning warning signs into inspirational décor.
+Situates him in the Archive of Revered Obscurity, where over-simplified icons lose analytical edge.

 This entry is not Forge-canonical.
 It is treated here with respect, but the Forge is not a hall for the universally affirmed; it is an anvil for unresolved consequence and the shapes it leaves behind.

 ❌ WHY THIS FIGURE DOES NOT BELONG IN THE FORGE